 One thing most people love about Android is the freedom to create that is open source identity affords us.
-Many developers have created stunning apps that can really push your Android device to do smart things, including automate menial and repetitive (but essential) tasks to make your life much, much easier.
+Many developers have created stunning apps that can push your Android device to do smart things, including automating menial and repetitive (but essential) tasks to make your life much, much more manageable.

-Listed in this post are 10 Android apps that provide shortcuts, configurations, triggers and rules to let you get more out of your Android device.
+Listed in this post are the five best Android apps that provide shortcuts, configurations, triggers, and rules to let you get more out of your Android device.
 You can automate many things to happen on your device based on location or time triggers.
-On top of that, some of these apps let you record calls, or even touch events.
+On top of that, some of these apps let you record calls or even touch events.

 If you find setting up rules to be a pain, don’t worry, a couple of these apps even let you download rules setup by other fellow users.

 20 IFTTT Recipes For Your iPhone & iPad

 Whoever uses or develops apps for smart devices would know about IFTTT.
 For the rest, IFTTT (short for...
 Read more